EmployeeIssues.comU.S. Employee Rights in Plain English

 Lastly, the victim or witnesses typically must reasonably believe that tolerating the hostile work environment is a condition of continued employment.
 In other words, the victim or witnesses typically must reasonably believe that they have no choice, but to endure a hostile workplace in order to keep their jobs.

-Listed below are the specific Federal discrimination laws, under which it's prohibited to create a hostile work environment through discriminatory harassment, but other discrimination laws might come into play.
-The state in which you work might have enacted equivalent laws with even better protections.
+Listed below are the specific Federal discrimination laws under which it's prohibited to create a hostile work environment through discriminatory harassment; but, other discrimination laws might come into play.
+Also, the state in which you work might have enacted equivalent laws with better protections than the Federal versions.

-See Harassment and Sexual Harassment for more information about discriminatory harassment, relevant laws, and avenues of relief.
+See Harassment or Sexual Harassment for more information about discriminatory harassment, relevant laws and avenues of relief.

 Search Tips